dsaa-anonymous/mmr-methodkg-dsaa/README.md

 Award-program edges:                         40,564
 PI-PI collaboration edges:                   98,347
 ```
 ### 5.2 Sampling Strata

+The labeled benchmark contains 2,500 awards.
+The counts in this section describe the **sampling strata used to select awards for annotation**, not the final supervised labels used for model training.
+In other words, these categories answer: *why was an award selected for the labeled benchmark?*

 The labeled benchmark was constructed using stratified sampling to include positive, negative, ambiguous, and hard-negative cases.
 The final sampling strata are: